Botanical Name: Alocasia x amazonica

 Set alocasia in a bright location and keep it warm all year.
 With good care, you'll enjoy this exotic house plant a long time.

 Repot in spring when necessary.
-Use a container with drainage holes to prevent root rot.
+Use a container with drainage holes to prevent soggy soil, which can lead to root rot.

 Give your plant a rest period in winter, allowing the soil to become almost dry between waterings and stop fertilizing.

 It may go dormant if it dries out completely.
 But don't give up on it -- it'll recuperate in a month or two with good care.
-Continue to provide plenty of humidity with a pebble tray or misting every day.
+Continue to provide plenty of humidity with a pebble tray or a cool-mist humidifier.

 Origin: Tropical Asia